Stuart Forster provides an introduction to Calgary, Alberta’s biggest city.

-Yet attractions in the city centre fall withing distances of each other.
+Attractions in the city centre fall within relatively short distances of each other.
 So long as you apply common cautions, you should be safe.
 At no point did I feel uneasy or threatened, including while out and about on the streets late at night (there are some outstanding brewpubs and breweries with tap rooms in Calgary).

 The CTrain light transit system is an option if you want to use public transport.
 Day passes and single tickets are available.

 Taxis are easy to locate and can be hailed on the streets.

 Calgary is a bicycle-friendly city, with dedicated cycle paths and multi-use trails.
 I had a bicycle delivered to my hotel by Nomad Gear Rentals and spent a day exploring.
 The riverside trail provides some fine city skyline photo opportunities.
 If you feel nervous about heading out by yourself, you could always join a guided cycling tour.